 Agriculture and beekeeping are two sectors which, if well integrated with each other, can do a lot for the good of the entire ecosystem.
 Today, the entire agricultural supply chain is increasingly attentive and sensitive to the presence of bees and hives.

-Bees play a vital role in the pollination of agricultural crops, a vital ecological service for food production
+Bees play a vital role in the pollination of agricultural crops, a vital ecological service for food production.

 To obtain better production, farmers increasingly resort to the presence of beehives.
 We must not forget that the one between agriculture and beekeeping is a symbiotic relationship: Beekeepers are often farmers themselves.